ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 A situation is where multiple actors perform actions.
 An actor is a person or aggregation of persons.

 We start by trying to understand the multiple actors involved in any situation.
-Who they are - their background, and their actions - what they did, and their reasoning - why they acted like that.
+"Who", "what", and "why".

 The key skill

 * Holding multiple actors in your head, and connecting actions together in a causal/temporal fashion.
 Connecting situations together to form the big picture.
 * Understanding the background/history of the actors to understand their current logic/decisions.
 This is an application of the first point.

-TLDR - Ask 'who did what, when, and why'.

 <blockquote>